Vastrilliant/Limbus-Company-120FPS-iOS-Mod/README.md

 ## Building from source

-.dylib can be found in thr Actions tab.
+.dylib can be found in the Actions tab.

 To build locally instead, on a Mac with Xcode command line tools: